ravikumarrajasimhan/funretro/README.md

     }
 }
 ```
-4. Create a file on js/vendor/firebaseinitialization.js and replace the values with your project values
+4. Change the file on js/vendor/firebaseinitialization.js and replace the values with your project values
 ```
 var config = {
   apiKey: "YOUR_API_KEY",